loggin-js/loggin-js/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 An easy and customizable logger for NodeJS and the Browser.
-If you want to log easily or want to create some complex loggin system, this might be the tool for you!
+If you want to log easily or create some complex loggin system, this might be the tool for you!

 ****